Cal Poly Humboldt Lumberjacks: Rowing

-The women's rowing team claimed the NCAA Division II national rowing championship title in 2012 and 2014.
+The women's rowing team claimed the NCAA Division II national rowing championship title in 2012, 2014, and 2023.
 In 2012 they took first in both the varsity 8 and varsity 4 boats.
 In 2014 the varsity 8 was first, and the varsity 4 took third.
+In 2023 they swept every category, winning both the four and eight heats, as well as the four and eight finals.
 In 2011 the team finished third overall at the national championships, placing second in the varsity 4 and third in the varsity 8.
 The women's rowing program advanced both its varsity 4 and varsity 8 boats to the NCAA Championships in 2004, with the varsity 4 earning the individual boat national title and the varsity 8 placing second at nationals.
-Women's rowing became an intercollegiate sport at Humboldt State in 1994.
+In 2024 they finished in fourth, but needed one more point to tie for third, and three more points to tie for first.
+This likely was a result of Cal Poly Humboldt excelling in the heats, but falling short in the finals that year.
+Women's rowing became an intercollegiate sport at Cal Poly Humboldt in 1994.